SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * don't log to file in env, only ai: add nlog.Development.config?

-* graph verifyer : group verified results in ui by content type only ask for relationship types that we'll be checking for (would have to ask all parts/fields for relationships they care about)
+* graph validator : group verified results in ui by content type only ask for relationship types that we'll be checking for (would have to ask all parts/fields for relationships they care about) log user id, not contentitemid
-* skos__altLabel = System.Collections.Generic.List`1[System.Object] < check
-* log user id, not contentitemid

 * we should explicitly set (and check) required and multiple settings for all content pickers
 * add Enable Admin Menu filter to recipe